songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 an Elasticsearch cluster?_

 When starting a new node, the class `Bootstrap` is called.
-Before starting the node, it creates a new `Node` instance, which creates and addes a list of modules.
+Before starting the node, it creates a new `Node` instance, which creates and adds a list of modules.
 One of these modules is
 called `ClusterModule` and it contains the deciders.
 So the whole logic happens at the early stage of the lifecycle, more precisely, the creation happens before the